mafintosh/bashkit/README.md

 Afterwards you should be able to run `my-first-app hello` in your terminal and it should print `hello world`

-Similary you could a add a command called `hi` by defining a `cmd-hi` method
+Similary you could a add a command called `hi` by defining a `cmd-hi` method If you wanted to make a program with no commands you would just use the `cmd () { ... }` method instead

 ## Adding options